-The House structure ensures that freshmen are connected to a select team of caring staff who use research-proven best instructional strategies to teach the curriculum, as well as address student needs in a smaller, more personal environment.
+The 9th grade House structure is designed to create small, supportive learning communities that nurture a sense of belonging.
+The freshmen in each House are connected to a select team of caring staff who use research-proven instructional strategies to teach the curriculum, as well as address student needs in a more personal environment.
 Our 9th grade teachers work collaboratively and are committed to the learning of the students they share.

 The freshman orientation course “Freshman Seminar” — taught through the Exploring Computer Science course — focuses on developing the personal and academic skills of students while connecting them to their academic and career pathways, which will define their next three years of high school.
 The seminar highlights the following topics: